119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 What Does a Licensed Car Scrap Service Mean?

 A licensed car scrap service is a company that operates legally and follows all government rules.
-These businesses are required to hold valid licenses to operate a scrap yard or auto recycling center in Ontario.
+These businesses must hold valid licenses to operate a scrap yard or auto recycling facility in Ontario.
 They also need special approval from environmental agencies and waste management authorities.
 Licensed recyclers use proper equipment to remove car fluids, handle batteries, and manage dangerous materials.

 Legal Protection You Get from Licensed Providers

 When you scrap a car, one of the most important steps is deregistering it.
 This means the government is informed that your vehicle no longer exists.
 A licensed car scrap yard handles this process for you.
 They make sure your name is removed from the car’s records.
 This protects you from problems in the future.
 If your old car ends up in an accident, is involved in a crime, or is abandoned, and the records still show your name, you could get into trouble.
-This happens more often when people deal with unlicensed scrap dealers who do not report anything officially.
+This often happens when people deal with unlicensed scrap dealers who don’t report vehicles officially.
 A licensed recycler takes care of the paperwork and gives you a Bill of Sale.
 This gives you proof that your car was sold and that you’re no longer responsible for it.

 Also Read: How do I legally scrap a car in Ontario?